-The IPBP´s AFM-Lab offers a wide variety of microscopic methods to access the morphology of cells, tissues or whole organisms.
-Apart from classical light microscopic approaches (brightfield, darkground, phase contrast, polarization, fluorescence and differential interference contrast (DIC)), the lab is also equipped with three atomic force microscopes (AFMs), offering state-of-the-art ultrastructural resolution as well as high reliability.
+Our AFM-Lab offers a wide variety of microscopic methods to access the internal morphology of cells, tissues or even whole organisms.
+Apart from classical light microscopic approaches (brightfield, darkground, phase contrast, polarization, fluorescence and differential interference contrast (DIC)), the lab is also equipped with four atomic force microscopes (AFMs), offering state-of-the-art ultrastructural resolution, high reliability and low maintenance costs.

-Additionally, several microtomes (e.g. Ultramicrotome Reichert Ultracut E) allow cutting virtually any biological material down to 50 nm slices in order to elucidate the samples´ ultrastructure by AFM and light microscopy.
+Additionally, several microtomes (e.g. Ultramicrotome Reichert Ultracut E) enable us to cut virtually any biological material down to 50 nm slices in order to elucidate the samples´ ultrastructure by AFM and light microscopy.

 AFM-Lab AK Herrmann (Institute of Pharmaceutical Biology and Phytochemistry)